The conscious meeting of the “I” and the “We”

 No, we don’t notice that we live in a system or field.
 Instead we tend to live in a private ego world!

-For example, we think that it’s us and our god and our meditation and our mindfulness that’s important.
+For example, we think that it’s us and our god and our meditation and our mindfulness.
 And it is all of these things!
 But all of these are first part of a system, a field.

-The result is we tend to think that development is self-development and that spiritual work is personal work.
-As I hope to make clear, though, that’s only partially true, and that limited perspective dooms our efforts to failure or limited success.
+The result is we tend to think that development is self-development and the spiritual work is personal work.
+As I hope to make clear though, that’s only partially true and that limited perspective dooms our efforts to failure or limited success.

 Here’s why this is so important and so little understood!

 Each of us already belongs to many circles of greater or lesser personal importance.
-These circles include our family (both of origin and destiny); our workmates; our church perhaps; our schoolmates; people of our color, sex, ethnicity, or language . . . and more.
-We’re already in relationships everywhere and flow in a sea of these multiple relationships!
+These circles include our family (both of origin and destiny), our workmates, our church perhaps, our schoolmates, people of our color, sex, ethnicity or language . . . and more.
+We’re already in relationship everywhere and flow in a sea of these multiple relationships!

 Each of our we-space circles has a consciousness of its own . . . and unspoken rules of behavior and attitude for belonging.

-And these unspoken rules determine what membership in that group obligates us to act like and to feel like inside.
+And these unspoken rules determine what membership in that group obligates us to act like and to feel like inside ourselves.